zhibirc/dev-random/bits/native-and-counting-sort-compare.md

 * possibly run as `node --max-old-space-size=4096 [file]` to prevent "out of memory" error

 ### Theory

 _Counting sort_ is the special sorting algorithm with linear time complexity `O(N)`.
 It means that there are some requirements for sequence that is being sorted.
 In other words the algorithm is not indifferent to the input sequence.
 The core idea is to _count_ of repetitions of each element in a sequence and use this information to get the final sorted array.
-It's important to note that this sorting _it is not a comparison sort_, so doesn't limited
+It's important to note that this sorting _it is not a comparison sort_, so it isn't limited to `O(N log N)` complexity from below.

 ### Useful links